📋 In This Article

 Now, why a VPS?
 Simple.
 If you install OpenClaw on your laptop, it goes offline the moment you close the lid.
 A VPS is essentially a small computer that lives in a data center and never turns off.
 Your assistant stays available 24/7 even when you’re asleep or your internet goes down.
 Think of it as renting an always-on computer for about the cost of a Netflix subscription.

-Step 1: Pick the Right Hostinger VPS Plan
+Step 1: Pick the Right Hostinger VPS Plan for Your OpenClaw Setup

 The plan you choose matters more than people realize.
 OpenClaw runs inside Docker containers — essentially mini-programs inside your server — and if your server doesn’t have enough resources, things get sluggish fast.